JoWilks25/Typing-Focus-App/docs/README.md

-# Typing Focus App - Documentation
+# Draft Tree - Documentation

-Welcome to the Typing Focus App documentation.
+Welcome to the Draft Tree documentation.
 This guide provides comprehensive information for developers, contributors, and users.

 ## 📚 Documentation Overview

-The Typing Focus App is a distraction-free writing application built with Electron, React, and TypeScript.
+Draft Tree is a distraction-free writing application built with Electron, React, and TypeScript.
 It uses gamified tree animations to encourage focused writing sessions and goal completion.

 ## 🚀 Quick Start